It's even worse than I thought, ladies and gentlemen.

 I knew what it was going to be.

-The drive-by's, whoa, this guy's so smart.
+The drive-bys, whoa, this guy's so smart.

 What a nice change from President Bush.

-What a nice and I was saying, give us Bush back, and at least we got answers to questions here.
+At least we got answers to questions here.

-And we didn't get avoidance, and we didn't get detours, and we didn't get I mean, he he did not want to answer anything.
+And we didn't get avoidance and we didn't get detours and we didn't get.

-He's uh big announcement tomorrow.
+He's going to make announcement tomorrow.

 What do you mean?

-Who works for who here, President Obama?
+Who works for who here, President Obama, step on the Treasury Secretary's toes?

-And then there was what there was one other thing that um Oh, he threw Biden under the bus.
+And then there was what there was one other thing that.

 Major Garrett stood up and he said, Hey, Joe Biden said that even if you do everything right, there's still a 30% chance you won't get it wrong.